KCISHacker/XueWuSystem/README.md

    2. Go to file [tampermonkey_script.user.js](https://raw.githubusercontent.com/KCISHacker/XueWuSystem/main/tampermonkey_script.user.js) and [view as raw](https://raw.githubusercontent.com/KCISHacker/XueWuSystem/main/tampermonkey_script.user.js).

-   3. Tempermonkey should then detect the script and offer an installation page.
+   3. Tempermonkey should then detect the script and pop an installation page.

    4. You can disable the script anytime in the Tampermonkey menu.